Morel-Tech/square-connect-dart/README.md

 ## NOTE!

 Due to the way Square authenticates it's API, **DO NOT** use this package in Flutter apps!
 There is currently no supported way to securely store API tokens on the client device.
-This package is entirely for server-side Dart applicatations like those created with the [Dart Functions Framework](https://pub.dev/packages/functions_framework).
+This package is entirely for server-side Dart applications like those created with the [Dart Functions Framework](https://pub.dev/packages/functions_framework) or APIs like [Dart Frog](https://pub.dev/packages/dart_frog).

 ## Usage